Kernel Adversarial Learning for Real-world Image Super-resolution: Experiments

 \section{Experiments}

-In the experiments, we examine the effectiveness of the proposed KASR framework combined with multiple mainstream super-resolution models on two real-world datasets.
-Then, comparisons between the proposed model with existing SR models are performed.
+In the experiments, comparisons between the proposed model with existing SR models are performed.
 In the ablation study, the effectiveness of each component is validated.
+Also, we examine the effectiveness of the proposed KASR framework combined with multiple mainstream super-resolution models on two real-world datasets.